 After growing up in Belfast, Northern Ireland, Brian developed his career as a consultant, manager and investor.
 He has worked in the UK, US and Hong Kong and has vast experience as a company director in a variety of industries.

 He is currently providing strategic advice to Governments, International organizations and companies on the challenges facing healthcare in general and specifically on the Connected Health opportunity.
 He created the European Connected Health Alliance, a not for profit organisation which connections Governments, Industry,Research Institutes, Health Services, Patient Groups etc The Mission is to listen to the needs of patients and citizens and to introduce solutions, to provide better care.

-Professor of practice, Director, Centre for Health and Technology, Faculty of Medicine, University of Oulu,
+Director, Centre for Health and Technology at Faculty of Medicine, University of Oulu